saimohanreddy98/vlabbombay/readme.md

-its a project where we can display the items and the data.
+its a project where we can display the data.
 >i have added different icons which are responsive a)add icon b)delete icon